Fox scores 30, Kings hand Rockets 14th straight loss 125-105

 TIP-INS

-Rockets: Tucker, who has started the last 216 games he’s played in for Houston, was a healthy scratch. … Center Justin Patton picked up his fourth foul with 6:47 left in the second quarter. … Porter limped off the court with an apparent injury to his left leg but returned before halftime. … Danuel House Jr. (bruised knee) did not play.
+Rockets: Tucker, who has started the last 216 games he’s played in for Houston, was a healthy scratch. … Center Justin Patton picked up his fourth foul with 6:47 left in the second quarter. … Porter limped off the court with an apparent injury to his left leg but returned before halftime.
+“When you feel a pop or a tweak your first reaction is probably more dramatic than your injury,” Porter said.
+“I injured the same knee last year so I was definitely concerned when it first happened.” … Danuel House Jr. (bruised knee) did not play.

 Kings: Sacramento hadn’t beaten Houston at home since April 11, 2018. … Fox scored 11 in the third quarter. … Sacramento was called for two shot clock violations in the second quarter.